-Turn left and you will reach large rocks to sit down on, as well as refreshing cascades and small waterfalls.
+Turn left and you will reach large boulders to sit down on, as well as refreshing cascades and small waterfalls.
 As a bonus, a dreamy swimming hole.

 #6: Whiteoak Canyon (Etlan)

-The 2.9-mile out-and-back hike on the Whiteoak Canyon Trail to Lower Whiteoak Falls and the swimming hole is so refreshing.
-So popular, too.
+The 2.9-mile out-and-back hike on the Whiteoak Canyon Trail to Lower Whiteoak Falls and the swimming hole is so refreshing in warmer months.

 Skip across creeks and stroll footbridges as you walk alongside the rolling Robinson River.
 Take in the babbles and burbles of the flowing cascades.